 Topics

-Topic 1: Expressiveness -- GNNs and the Weisfeiler-Lehman test
+Topic 1: GNNs, the Weisfeiler-Lehman test and Graph Isomorphism Networks

-"Vanilla" GNNs are unable to serve as universal function approximators for the graph domain due to their inability to distinguish some isomorphic graphs.
-This property manifests within their close relation to the WL-test for graph isomorphism.
-Understanding this relation is foundational to understanding aspects of the expressiveness of GNNs and consequent limitations.
+Conventional GNNs are unable to serve as universal function approximators for the graph domain due to their inability to distinguish some non-isomorphic graphs.
+This property manifests within their close relation to the 1-WL-test for graph isomorphism.
+Understanding this relation is foundational to understanding aspects of the expressiveness of GNNs and the resulting limitations.

 Core references:

-Topic 2: Expressiveness -- Common bottlenecks of GNNs and how to overcome them
+Topic 2: Common bottlenecks of GNNs and how to overcome them

 Core references: